XanderMorales/binaryPatternMatching/README.md

 # binaryPatternMatching
 Binary Pattern Matching

-I’ve recently been contacted by a recruiter that was interested in getting to know my JavaScript skills a little better.
+I was recently contacted by a recruiter that was interested in getting to know my JavaScript skills a little better.

 I was requested to submit a code test and there was one question that required a little more time for me to develop than what was requested.